adarshkannada/myapp/README.md

 # my-utils
-Some utility code written for personal use
+Utility code written for personal use

 # Setup
 - Install Python 3.10.5